speed-chaser/movie_api/README.md

    ```bash
    node index.js
    ```
-**NOTE** it is important that you change the commented out code here depending on if you are testing locally or not:
+**NOTE** it is important that you change the commented out code here in `index.js` depending on if you are testing locally or not:

    ```bash
    /**